Jonathan-Tillmann/STA304-Final-Project/README.md

 Save the dataset in a directory input/data/~

-## Model and CSV files
+## Model
 Outputs contain data that are modified from the input data, the report, and supporting material.
-These can all be found in the directory outputs
+The models can all be found in the directory outputs
 - Model: containing the Frequentist Logistic models made with the cleaned data
-- Various csv files used in the RMarkdown file

 ## Scripts
 Scripts contain R scripts that take inputs and outputs and produce outputs.
 These are: